technosf/SMuTPea/README.md

 ## Examples ##

 Included are a couple of example SMTP server implementation servers that utilize the _sink_ MTA.
-One server is the command line server,__CLISinkServer__.
+One server is the command line server,__CLISinkServer__, that opens up as a connection to the MTA.
 It can be executed thus:
 ```
-java -cp smutpea-all-0.0.4-SNAPSHOT.jar com.github.technosf.smutpea.server.example.CLISinkServer
+java -cp smutpea-all-0.0.5-SNAPSHOT.jar com.github.technosf.smutpea.server.example.CLISinkServer
 ```

 And with debgging on so the program flow can be examined:
 ```
-java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -cp smutpea-all-0.0.4-SNAPSHOT.jar com.github.technosf.smutpea.server.example.CLISinkServer
+java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -cp smutpea-all-0.0.5-SNAPSHOT.jar com.github.technosf.smutpea.server.example.CLISinkServer
 ```
-The other example server is a socket-based sink server __SocketSinkServer__.
+The other example server is a socket-based sink server __SocketSinkServer__, which runs on the standard SMTP port, 25.

+## History ##
+0.0.5 Updated to RFC5321 & RFC7504, implementation of a Dummy server.
+Cleaned up project structure, return code validation.
+0.0.1-0.0.4 First cut at RFC2821, implementation of Refuse and Sink MTAs and servers

 ## License ##